Netting subsidy program extended to all NSW

 These methods appear most successful when alternated or used together.
 However, flying-foxes are intelligent animals and may soon become accustomed to any device that has no apparent threat.
 Certainly in times of food scarcity, the only reliably effective method to prevent damage from flying-foxes and birds is netting.

-The policy and procedural guidelines for the mitigation of commercial crop damage by flying-foxes are available from 'Protecting commercial crops from flying-fox damage'.
+The policy and procedural guidelines for the mitigation of commercial crop damage by flying-foxes, and information on applying for a section 120 licence, are available from 'Protecting commercial crops from flying-fox damage'.

 An independent review was commissioned in 2008 to assess the validity of the NSW licensing policy for the legal harm (including killing) of flying foxes.
 This flying-fox licensing review determined that shooting is only effective if small numbers of flying foxes are targeted and is a contributing factor to the decline of the species.
 In response to the review panel's recommendations, the issuing of licences to harm flying-foxes will be phased out.
-The phase out of licences is accompanied by a financial assistance package to help eliglible growers with the cost of installing exclusion netting.
+The phase out of licences is accompanied by a financial assistance package to help eligible growers with the cost of installing exclusion netting.

 Flying-foxes in urban areas

 Grey-headed flying-foxes are increasingly moving into urban areas in search of food and shelter, as a result of destruction of their natural habitat.
 This can sometimes be problematic for local residents, because of concerns about the noise and smell of flying-fox camps.
 Because the grey-headed flying-fox is listed as a threatened species in NSW, approval is required to disturb or relocate flying-foxes.
 A fact sheet about living with grey-headed flying-foxes suggests some simple measures that the community can take to minimise conflict when they are living close to a flying-fox camp.

 Exposure to air temperatures over 40 degrees Celsius can lead to heat-stress and death from dehydration in all flying-fox species, especially in dry weather.
 Rates of mortality increase sharply at temperatures above 43.5 degrees Celsius, especially in flightless juveniles.

 What should you do if you find an injured, sick or orphaned flying-fox?